lreimer/hands-on-testkube/README.md

 - Load tests to be run with k6
 - JUnit 5 based unit tests to be run with either Maven or Gradle
 - Integration tests using REST-assured to be run with either Maven or Gradle
-- Security test using the ZAP attack proxy (TODO)
+- Security test using the ZAP attack proxy
-- Karate acceptance tests to be run with the Karate executor (TODO)
+- Karate acceptance tests to be run with the Karate executor

 ## Bootstrapping